What are the benefits of taking TMG supplements?

 Reduces Homocysteine levels

 Research has shown that TMG may have a protective effect on the heart and may help reduce the risk of developing heart disease.
 It is believed that TMG helps lower levels of homocysteine, an amino acid that, in high levels, can increase the risk of heart disease and stroke.
-TMG may also act as an antioxidant, protecting against oxidative stress that can lead to damage of blood vessels and contribute to cardiovascular problems.
+TMG may also act as an antioxidant, protecting against oxidative stress that can lead to damage of blood vessels and contribute to cardiovascular problems. *

 Enhances Athletic Performance

 TMG has several benefits that make it an attractive supplement for athletes.
 First, it helps to increase the body’s production of creatine, which is essential for muscle strength and energy.
 This means that by taking TMG, athletes can improve their performance in high-intensity activities such as weightlifting or sprinting.
 TMG also works to improve blood circulation and oxygen delivery to the muscles, which can help with endurance and overall performance.
 Additionally, it has been shown to decrease fatigue and muscle soreness after intense workouts, allowing athletes to recover faster and train harder.
-(R)
+(R) *

 Insulin sensitivity

 Insulin sensitivity refers to how responsive the body's cells are to the effects of insulin, a hormone that plays a crucial role in regulating blood sugar levels.
 In people with insulin resistance, cells do not respond as well to insulin, leading to increased blood sugar levels and a higher risk of developing type 2 diabetes.
-Studies have shown that TMG may help improve insulin sensitivity by promoting the formation of a compound called S-adenosylmethionine (SAMe) which helps with insulin signalling and glucose metabolism.
-(R)
+Studies have shown that TMG may help improve insulin sensitivity by promoting the formation of a compound called S-adenosylmethionine (SAMe) which helps with insulin signaling and glucose metabolism.
+(R) *

-Synnery with NMN
+Synergy with NMN

 NMN relies on methyl groups for proper functioning, and TMG aids in restoring these methyl groups.
 NMN is converted to nicotinamide (NAM) which is further methylated so that it can be passed via urine.
 The conversion of NMN to NAM involves methylation, leading to potential depletion of methyl groups.
-Therefore, supplementing NMN with TMG is an effective strategy to address this depletion.
+Therefore, supplementing NMN with TMG is an effective strategy to address this depletion. *

 The Benefits of Combining TMG and NMN